Local Climate Adaptation Tool

 Why was LCAT developed?

-A year was spent exploring how key stakeholders were adapting to climate change, what the barriers were to action and finding a common language that would allow decision making across traditional boundaries.
+An initial year was spent exploring how key stakeholders were adapting to climate change, what the barriers were to action and finding a common language that would allow decision making across traditional boundaries.

 The findings were clear, very little action on adaptation was taking place and stakeholders felt unequipped to take action.